 New research published on April 10 concluded there is no increased risk of contracting COVID-19 for contact lens wearers compared with eyeglasses wearers.
 Your patients can continue wearing their contact lenses if they are healthy.
 This position is supported by guidance issued by the Centers for Disease Control and Prevention (CDC), and has also been endorsed by the American Optometric Association (AOA), American Academy of Optometry, the Contact Lens Institute, and others.
 We were also invited to author a letter to the editor in Contact Lens and Anterior Eye, the Journal of the British Contact Lens Association, discussing the importance of credible information about contact lens wear during the pandemic.

 As you’re aware—and as has been reinforced many times from public health authorities—thorough handwashing is essential for everyone, especially before handling contact lenses.
 It is more important than ever to remind patients of proper hygiene practices to help protect their eye health, so we have developed an online resource center to help you do just that.
-Included in the CooperVision COVID-19 Practitioner Resources page are social media assets and web banners that you can use to remind your patients about contact lens safety, as well as many other support programs available from CooperVision.

 Millions of people around the world need contact lenses and, in many cases, they’re essential for their jobs.
 This includes front-line healthcare professionals and emergency responders who are working day and night fighting the COVID-19 pandemic.
 Through our work with practitioners like you, we’re incredibly proud to be able to help them and so many others enjoy the gift of clear, corrected vision with contact lenses each day.